mchandler13/BoulderView/README.md

 * [Folium](https://folium.readthedocs.io/en/latest/) Useful for mapping data

 Decided to use Plotly, due to it's ease of use, and ability to interact with webapps.
 [Here](https://plot.ly/~martychandler13/8.embed) is an early example using Plotly.
 It's simple to use, and has built-in hover properties.
 MIGHT SWITCH TO FOLIUM IF TIME

+# NLP
+NLP stands for Natural Language Processing.
+It is a field of Computer Science that allows computers to make sense of everyday (human) language.
+MAYBE ADD A FEW LINKS TO EXAMPLES HERE.
+I will be using NLP, because every Tweet has text associated with it, and I will be able to make predictions regarding a new Tweet based on the text of existing tweets.

 # The Model